shuod/a_collection_of_nice_figure/README.md

 # A collection of nice figures

 Figures always carry information, but nice figures will deliver messages in a more organized way.

+Using different colors, shapes, fonts or sizes, and alignment etc, will bring out a surprising effect.

-I collected some nice figures as examples to follow.
+Here I collected some nice figures as examples to follow.

 ## Income classes based on family size in U.S.